Watch the new film Toward a More Inclusive Academy: MMUF at 30!

 Beyond directing all aspects of the MMUF program, including the many graduate initiatives administered by the Social Science Research Council and the Woodrow Wilson National Fellowship Foundation, Dr. Bengochea oversees dissertation writing and completion grants, postdoctoral grants, and early-career faculty support grants at various Research I institutions.
 He also oversees the Foundation’s grantmaking to historically black colleges and universities and to tribal colleges and universities.

-Lee Bynum became Program Associate and Associate Director of the MMUF program in August 2012.
+Lee Bynum became Program Associate and Associate Director of the MMUF program in August 2012, and Senior Program Associate in 2016.
 Prior to assuming this role, he served as Program Associate for Scholarly Communications at the Andrew W. Mellon Foundation.

 Before joining the Foundation in 2011, Mr. Bynum served as the Assistant Director of the Center for the Study of Ethnicity and Race at Columbia University, where he was responsible for the administration of the Latino/a, Asian American, Native American, and comparative ethnic studies programs.
 He also spent a year as a visiting scholar at Caritas College in Hong Kong.
 In addition, Mr. Bynum has been active with a number of New York City-based nonprofits, having served on the boards of the BLK Projek and Diaspora Community Services and as the founding artistic director of the Harmony Theatre Company.